 I often wonder if it accounts for my strength or my not knowing a damn thing about anything that I actively put myself in these situations where I am knowingly at my most uncomfortable.
-Perhaps, in essence, it sounds appealing navigating within a location to which you are not native and different from those around you, however, you are in hopes that you’ll come across as an individual – mysterious and unique.
-Who is this mermaid?
-Let’s be friends!
-Who doesn’t want to feel this way?
+Perhaps, in essence, it sounds appealing navigating within a social network completely unknown to me.
+I’m hoping to find people who think just like I do.
+Other women who are looking for other female comradery.

 Maybe it was my choice of timing but to this day I maintain that I picked the absolute WORST time to uproot my life and switch high schools after my freshman year.
 I’m not sure if it were a testament to how truly unhappy I was feeling at home or the fact that I had a way out – go live with dad.
 So I did.
 And I didn’t think twice about attending a new school where I literally did not know a single person or anything about the social norms of such a small school.
 I went from attending a high school with a capacity of 3,000 students to a graduating senior class of 200.
 I went from being surrounded by 46 different languages to being bombarded by one.
 I don’t know if it’s something from the outsiders perspective, but when you don’t know anyone, it always feels like everyone has more friends, more fun, and more to say.
 I always tried to be vocal and speak in class anyway, but that didn’t mean I wasn’t constantly overwhelmed with the anxiety of saying the wrong thing and making an idiot out of myself.
 I’m still always worried that I’m coming across as trying to hard.
 I’ve really learned to love myself for who I am but that doesn’t mean I don’t want to fit in and assimilate into my environment in a way that makes me feel happy and comfortable enough to express myself.